 Improving Australian supply chains through freight data: A report

-A new report from iMOVE with partners Bureau of Infrastructure and Transport Research Economics (BITRE) and GS1 Australia provides new insights into how sharing and aggregating freight data remain of key importance to improving our supply chains.
+The final report for the iMOVE project Freight consignment data aggregation pilot with partners Bureau of Infrastructure and Transport Research Economics (BITRE) and GS1 Australia provides new insights into how sharing and aggregating freight data remain of key importance to improving our supply chains.

 The report is the result of three pilot projects set up to illustrate both the operational and strategic benefits to be gained by better use of freight data, and which would also contribute to the ongoing efforts to establish the National Freight Data Hub by the federal government.